jwiedeman/AnalyticsDoctor/README.md

 # Analytics Doctor

 This project provides a simple frontend and backend service for scanning a website for common analytics libraries.
-It is a work in progress and only implements a basic crawler and detector for Google Analytics, Google Tag Manager, Segment, Meta Pixel and Bing scripts.
+It is a work in progress and currently detects Google Analytics, Google Tag Manager, Segment, Meta Pixel, Bing, Adobe Analytics, Mixpanel, Hotjar and Amplitude scripts.

 ## Structure